Audiobooks

 Major Koda Cheveyo, a special operations soldier is tasked to lead his team to face this possible threat while Michael Thompson, a quantum computer engineer, works with his homebrewed AI to counter the emerging peril from within.
 Together with the help of a billionaire tech tycoon and a government security agent, their mission could reshape the future of humanity.

-Private Eye, Secret Spy by Ian D. Withers
+Private Eye, Secret Spy

 Get it at Audible or Amazon!